proxyclick/interview-wifi-credentials/README.md

 This is a WiFi credentials generator micro-service that responds to Visitor check-in events with credentials (username/password)

-The function to generate the credentials is provided and is located in `proxyclick/credentials.ts` The function to search visitors in the database is provided and is located in `proxyclick/visitors.ts` Do not modify those files
+The function to generate the credentials is provided and is located in `proxyclick/credentials.ts` The visitors database is provided as a typescript array located in `data/visitors.ts` Do not modify those files

 # Goal

 * Make sure that all the tests cases located in `process.test.ts` pass
+* Start by writing the body of the function `getVisitors` that search through visitors
-* Please put your code in the function `handleCheckin` located in process/process.ts
+* Then, write code in the function `handleCheckin` located in process/process.ts
 * Feel free to create more files with your structured code if you feel it is necessary
 * For the last test case, we would like to optimize the process so that consecutive checks-in of the same visitor do not need to call `generate` multiple times.
 The first result should be saved in-memory